Just Berry Plants

 The Wickson plum is a Japanese plum tree variety.
 The fruit are large heart shaped with a greenish-yellow outer skin.
 The flesh is a translucent colour and very sweet.

 Japanese plum trees have a wider spread than European Plum trees, as the fruits also tend to be larger and juicier.
-Hot climates are not suitable for growing plum trees.
+Warm winter climates are not suitable for growing plum trees, and they do require cold winter locations.

 The Wickson Plum tree needs another variety of Japanese plum trees for cross-pollination.
-The Angeleno and Santa Rosa work well as pollinizer varieties for the Wickson.
+Santa Rosa works well as a pollinator.

 Scroll down for planting information: